agbenchmark/agent-evals/README.md

 The goal of this repo is to provide easy challenge creation for test driven development with the Auto-GPT-Benchmarks package.
 This is essentially a library to craft challenges using a dsl (jsons in this case).

+This is the up to date dependency graph: https://sapphire-denys-23.tiiny.site/

 ### How to use

 Make sure you have the package installed with `pip install agbenchmark`.